rishabharora3/WatchFace/README.md

 Project has been tested using the Virtual Senors -> Additional sensors -> Heart Rate (bpm) in the emulator options.

-A demo video for the project has been attached in the zip.
+A demo video for the project has been attached.

 Thank You!